-Creighton University is third in the nation among private pharmacy schools and one of the leading pharmacy programs in the country.
+Creighton University is third in the nation among private pharmacy schools (U.S. News & World Report) and one of the leading pharmacy programs in the country.
 We are proud to be a pioneer in health care and leading the way with innovation by offering two pathways leading to the Doctor of Pharmacy (Pharm.D) degree.

-The innovative Pharm.D. program reflects the changes in the practice of pharmacy regarding pharmaceutical care, defined as the direct, responsible provision of medication-related care for the purpose of achieving definitive outcomes that improve a patient’s quality of life.
+The innovative Pharm.D. program reflects the changes in the practice of pharmacy regarding medication therapy management and patient-centered care.
+Pharmacists are essential members of the healthcare team who provide clinical services for the purpose of achieving definitive outcomes that improve a patient’s quality of life.
 Today’s pharmacy education focuses on:

 - Patient data collection

 Graduates enter practice with strong basic knowledge, communication skills, critical thinking abilities and an empathic attitude toward their patients.
 Specialized clinical and internship programs are available to students who have particular interests in fields ranging from critical care to family medicine, pediatrics to gerontology, cardiology to home care and neurology to psychiatry.
 Graduates are prepared for employment in a wide range of health service settings including private businesses, hospitals, clinics, government, military and academic and research institutions.

 Since 1905, the pharmacy program has allowed students to earn their degree with innovative study in a full-time, traditional campus setting.